Reconstruction of the dark energy scalar field potential by Gaussian process: Theory

 \subsection{dark energy scalar field potential $V(z)$}

 Within the framework of general relativity, the evolution of the universe is described by the Friedmann equation and the acceleration equation.
 In our derivation, we use natural units.
-The Friedmann equation, neglecting the radiation density as it is much smaller than other types of densities, is given by
+At late times in the universe, the radiation density is much smaller than other types of densities.
+Therefore, we can neglect the radiation density in the Friedmann equation, which is given by

-where $\rho_{mat}$ is the matter density in the universe, $k$ represents the curvature of the universe, and a is the scalar factor.
+where $\rho_{mat}$ is the matter density in the universe, $k$ represents the curvature of the universe, and $a$ is the scalar factor.
 The acceleration equation is

-By substituting $\rho$ and $P$ from Eq. (\ref{eq:3}) and (\ref{eq:4}) into Eq. (\ref{eq:5}) and (\ref{eq:6}), we obtain
+By substituting $\rho_{\phi}$ and $P_{\phi}$ from Eq. (\ref{eq:3}) and (\ref{eq:4}) into Eq. (\ref{eq:5}) and (\ref{eq:6}), we obtain

 To obtain the dark energy scalar field potential $V(z)$, we need to eliminate the $\dot{\phi}^2$ term in the equation.
 Note that $\frac{\ddot{a}}{a}=H^2+\dot{H}$.
 Multiplying Eq. (\ref{eq:7}) by 2 and adding it to Eq. (\ref{eq:8}) gives us